ga-wdi-remote/ruby-hw-intro-to-ruby/homework/1_Learn_Ruby_the_Hard_Way/readme.md

 ** denotes that chapter is read only, no drills involved

-:dart: Commit after each exercise.
+:dart: Commit after each exercise ie. "completed Exercise 23"

 ### Intruction to Ruby:
 1. [Preface](https://learnrubythehardway.org/book/preface.html) **